Janelle Sands is a textured hair stylist with over 20 years of experience and the Founder of Secret Curl Society.

 There are pros and cons to both wet and dry detangling and both techniques are the right answer for different circumstances.

-Dry, coarse, or tightly curled and coiled hair
+If you have dry, coarse, or tightly curled and coiled hair

 Dry, coarse, or tightly curled and coiled hair should use wet detangling only when laden with slippery conditioner.
 For severe tangling, finger detangle with coconut oil before wet detangling with conditioner.